 The School has a modern feel with all classrooms renovated within the last 7 years as part of our rolling programme of school improvement.
 All classrooms have Interactive Whiteboards and we have wireless technology across the site to industry standard.
 Sixth Form students are welcome to bring their own devices to school to support their learning.

-In January 2018, our additional teaching block should be finished.
-This will contain 7 new classrooms, 3 new state-of-the-art Science Laboratories, a brand new school kitchen/servery and dining facility, additional washrooms and al fresco dining.
+In January 2018, our additional teaching block was officially opened.
+This contains 7 new classrooms, 3 new state-of-the-art Science Laboratories, a brand new school kitchen/servery and dining facility, additional washrooms and al fresco dining.
+This new building has transformed the school into a modern and welcoming space for all stakeholders to enjoy.
+As part of this development a new computerised music room and new, second sixth form common room have been recently created in the main building.

 The School also has a state of the art purpose built Sports Hall, in partnership with Canterbury Christ Church University, and with the expansive playing fields, tennis courts, Performing Arts Studio and use of local sporting facilities such as the Polo Farm Sports Club and the local swimming pool we are able to offer a wide range of sporting activities, at all levels, to meet the needs and interests of our students.